Kamiizumi/JSFiddle-Archiver/README.md

 - Node.js
 - `git` on $PATH
-- ID of a JSFiddle (This is the section of the URL immediatly after the domain name; the bold part of the following example URL: http://jsfiddle.net/**jUVfS**/30/)
+- ID of a JSFiddle (This is the section of the URL immediatly after the domain name; the bold part of the following example URL: jsfiddle.net / **jUVfS** / 30)

 ## Usage